ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 	        });
     });

-If we want to do a POST operation, we usually want to provide some data to go along with it, the object we pass to the serviceXhr method takes in a few parameters, so we add a `data` value in the object with our data for the POST operation.
-Unfortunately there is not much (if any) documentation on this just yet, but by looking at the code the default options we can modify look like this:
+If we want to do a POST operation, we usually want to provide some data to go along with it.
+The object we pass to the serviceXhr method takes in a few parameters, so we add a `data` value in the object with our data for the POST operation.
+Unfortunately there is not much (if any) documentation on this just yet, but by looking at the code, the default options we can modify, look like this:

 	var config = {
 	  handleAs: "text",